-Comey: Trump administration 'lied' about the FBI - BBC News
+Comey: Trump White House 'lied' about FBI

 He was also "confused" by the "shifting explanations" for his sacking, which came as he led a probe into any links between the Trump campaign and Moscow.

+Mr Trump's attorney, Marc Kasowitz, said in a statement Mr Comey's testimony "finally confirmed publicly" that the president was not under investigation as part of any probe in Russian political meddling.

+In the statement, Mr Trump also denied asking Mr Comey for his loyalty or to drop an investigation into fired national security adviser Michael Flynn during private meetings.

-Mr Comey said Mr Trump had repeatedly told him he was doing a "great" job.
+In his testimony, Mr Comey said Mr Trump had repeatedly told him he was doing a "great" job.

-But he added he understood the president has the right to fire an FBI director at any time.
+He also suggested he was fired to "change the way the Russia investigation was being conducted".

+The former FBI boss remained largely composed throughout almost three hours of testimony but became impassioned when delivering his opening remarks.

-Mr Comey told the panel that the administration "chose to defame me, and more importantly the FBI" by claiming the agency was "poorly led".
+He told the panel that the White House "chose to defame me, and more importantly the FBI" by claiming the agency was "poorly led".

 "Those were lies, plain and simple.
 And I'm so sorry that the FBI workforce had to hear them," he continued.